GRE Score Percentiles 2023 – 2024

 GRE Exam

 Before we talk about the GRE score percentiles, it’s important to understand the GRE exam format and GRE syllabus.
-For now, here’s a quick overview.
+For now, here’s a quick overview (don’t miss pro tip in the last section).

 The GRE General Test comprises the verbal reasoning, quantitative reasoning and analytical writing.
 The total test duration is 3 hours 45 minutes.